Table of Contents

 People of Nice, Past & Present

-• Russians in Nice: the coaste of Nice has drawn thousands of Russians for many years.
+- Russians of Nice: the coast of Nice has drawn thousands of Russians for many years.
 Here is their story.

 Best Season to Visit